Neutrinoless Double Beta Decay and $<\eta>$ Mechanism in the Left-Right Symmetric Model: Nuclear matrix elements and role of mechanism

 The decay rate of a single nuclear species is not possible to reveal the mechanism of $0\nu\beta\beta$ decay including BSM physics.
-However, difference between the space and spin structure of the the effective nuclear operators for $<m_\nu>$ and $<\eta>$ mechansims has a potential to generate atom (A)-dependence of the decay rate \cite{horoi2018,ahmed2020}.
-A-dependence of the decay rate can be quantified by the normalzied decay rate with respect to the reference 0$\nu\beta\beta$ process for two extreme cases $<m_\nu>$ alone ($\alpha=m_\nu$) and $<\eta>$ alone ($\alpha=\eta$) as
+However, difference between the space and spin structure of the the effective nuclear operators for $<m_\nu>$ and $<\eta>$ mechanisms has a potential to generate A-dependence of the decay rate.
+A-dependence of the decay rate can be quantified by the normalized decay rate with respect to the reference $0\nu\beta\beta$ process for two extreme cases $<m_\nu>$ alone ($\alpha=m_\nu$) and $<\eta>$ alone ($\alpha=\eta$) as

 and deviation of the ratio $R_A = R_A^\eta/R_A^{m_\nu}$ from one indicates an ability of the process to find BSM physics.
-Though precise A-dependence of $R_A$ is not yet established theoretically, we estimated $R_A$ using $C$'s from the Tables of \cite{suhonen98}.
-In table \ref{table2}, $R_A^\alpha$ and $R_A$ are calculated for \cite{Pantis}(model without p-n pairing) with ${}^{136}$Xe as $A_{\rm reference}$.
-In this model, $R_A$ is appreciably small for $^{48}$Ca, $^{82}$Se, $^{96}$Zr, $^{116}$Cs.
+We estimated $R_A$ using $C$'s from the Tables of \cite{suhonen98}.
+In table \ref{table2}, $R_A^\alpha$ and $R_A$ are calculated for \cite{Pantis} (model without p-n pairing), where ${}^{136}$Xe is chosen as $A_{\rm reference}$.
+In this model, $R_A$ is appreciably small for $^{48}$Ca, $^{82}$Se, $^{96}$Zr, $^{116}$Cd.
 The result suggests that A-dependence of the decay rate can be a key to disentangle the mechanism of 0$\nu\beta\beta$ decay and to discover the BSM signal of $R$-handed current.

+A precise A-dependence of $R_A$ may not yet established theoretically and it is expected to narrow down model dependence of NME, especially for interaction range comparable with the nucleon size.